MinijaKannath/Minijakannath.github.io/README.md

 ## Portfolio Projects

-### Hare are all Portfolio Projects that I have completed in SGUS Associate Data Analyst Course from NTUC LearningHub.
+### Here are all Portfolio Projects that I have completed in SGUS Associate Data Analyst Course from NTUC LearningHub.
 This is a full-time 9-month training program initiated by Singapore Government .
 Throughout this course, I have acquired many industry-relevant skills and completed few capstone projects leveraging these skills to demonstrate my capabilities and competency to a data analytics job.

 Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.